Timothy C. Taylor

-Tim Taylor focuses his practice primarily on real estate and lending transactions.
-His practice includes representing individuals and businesses ranging from local investors to public companies in all aspects of real estate, from acquisition and development, to ownership, leasing, and management, and to subdivision and disposition.
+Tim Taylor focuses his practice on real estate and lending transactions.
+He represents individuals and businesses ranging from local investors to public companies in all aspects of real estate, from acquisition and development, to ownership, leasing, and management, and to subdivision and disposition.
 Mr. Taylor devotes a significant amount of his practice to land acquisition and development, particularly with respect to residential subdivisions and mixed use developments, and Mr. Taylor also works with local governments on land use and development issues for his clients.

-Mr. Taylor represents financial institutions in a wide variety of lending transactions.
-In representing banks and other lenders, as well as borrowers, Mr. Taylor has developed significant skills in all aspects of general commercial lending and in commercial and residential real estate lending.
+Mr. Taylor has extensive experience in complex ground lease transactions, as counsel for both landlords and tenants.
+He represents financial institutions in a wide variety of lending transactions.
+In representing banks and other lenders, as well as borrowers, Mr. Taylor has developed significant skills in all aspects of general commercial lending and in commercial real estate lending.
 He also has experience in the representation of lenders in loan workouts and restructuring, foreclosures, and loan sales.
-Mr. Taylor participated in the Resident Attorney Program of Bank of America in 1991, working as an in-house counsel for that year.
 In addition to real estate and lending transactions, Mr. Taylor works closely with other attorneys at Jackson Walker on matters such as the selection and formation of entities for real estate transactions, asset and stock sales, and finance transactions.

 Mr. Taylor is a member of the American Bar Association, the State Bar of Texas, the Austin Bar Association, and the Texas Association of Bank Counsel.
 He is also a Fellow of the Texas Bar Foundation.